-What is the Next Steps Guided Reading Framework?
+What is the Next Step Guided Reading Framework?

-The Next Steps Guided Reading framework is a research-based, comprehensive, small group lesson design that provides explicit and systematic reading instruction (Richardson, 2009, 2016).
-The lesson design provides targeted, differentiated instruction in phonemic awareness, alphabetics, phonics, decoding, fluency, vocabulary, comprehension, and writing—critically important elements in a science-based reading program.
+The Next Step Guided Reading framework is a research-based, comprehensive, small group lesson design that contains explicit and systematic reading instruction (Richardson, 2009, 2016).
+The lesson design provides targeted, differentiated instruction in phonemic awareness, alphabetics, phonics, decoding, fluency, vocabulary, comprehension, and writing—all critically important elements in a science-based reading program.

-A major criticism of guided reading is that the small, instructional groups are based solely on a student’s reading level are not designed to be flexible.
-However, the Next Steps Guided Reading Framework guides teachers in using authentic formative assessments and daily observations to form small, needs-based, flexible groups that will change in composition as students progress.
-The framework also emphasizes using challenging text and providing immediate responsive feedback, which is strongly supported by scientific research (Fisher, Frey, and Hattie 2020).
+A major criticism of guided reading is that the small groups are not designed to be flexible.
+The Next Steps Guided Reading framework, however, guides teachers in using authentic, formative assessments and daily observations to form needs-based, flexible groups that will change in composition as students progress.
+The framework also emphasizes using challenging texts and providing immediate feedback, which is strongly supported by scientific research (Fisher, Frey, and Hattie 2020).

 Small flexible groups.
 CIERA (Center for the Improvement of Early Reading Achievement) investigated the practices of accomplished reading teachers.
-What they found is a real eye-opener: “Time spent in small group instruction for reading distinguished the most effective teachers from other teachers in the study” (Taylor 2000).
+They found that “Time spent in small group instruction for reading distinguished the most effective teachers from other teachers in the study” (Taylor 2000).
 Small groups give teachers the opportunity to provide focused, explicit instruction in specific areas of need.

 Responsive Feedback.
-During a Next Step guided reading lesson, teachers provide immediate affirmative and/or corrective feedback.
-The small-group context provides opportunities for teachers to observe individual students and make in-the-moment instructional decisions that help move a student’s learning forward.
+During a Next Step Guided Reading lesson, teachers provide immediate affirmative and/or corrective feedback.
+The small-group context provides opportunities for teachers to observe individual students and make in-the-moment instructional decisions that help move the student’s learning forward.
 “When students are engaged in appropriately challenging tasks, they are more likely to respond to feedback because they need that information to continue growing and learning” (Fisher, Frey, & Hattie, 2016, p.
 23).

 Next Step Guided Reading aligns with Reading Science

-In 1997, Congress convened a National Reading Panel to assess research-based approaches to teaching children to read.
-The panel’s analysis concluded that the best approach is one that incorporates what they described as the Five Pillars of Reading:
+In 1997, the United States Congress convened a National Reading Panel to assess research-based approaches to teaching children how to read.
+The panel concluded that the best approach is one that incorporates what is commonly called the Five Pillars of Reading:

 Phonemic awareness – the ability to hear, recognize, and manipulate sounds